Bulebots/bulebots/docs/source/hc05_bluetooth.rst

 Module
 ======

-We are using an HC-05 bluetooth module for communicating with the external world in real-time.
+The HC-05 is a cheap and relatively small serial bluetooth device.

 In both HC-05 and HC-06 modules, the hardware is exactly the same, the only difference is the firmware.
 There are notable differences between both